Specialty Accounts

 Account Opening Helpful Tips

-• The person's name in which the account is opened for must match the paperwork.
+• The person's name which the account is opened for must match the paperwork.

-• Contact information used within the application should be that of the responsible party – Trustee, Executor, Custodian.
+• Contact information used within the application should be that of the responsible party – Conservator/Guardian, Executor, Attorney-in-Fact, Representative Payee, Trustee or Custodian.

-When you are ready to open your trust with CCCU, you will be asked to provide the following.:
+When you are ready to open a Conservatorship/Guardianship account with CCCU, you will be asked to provide the following:

 What are the different roles on the account?